glopez99/advent_of_code/2022/Day8/RFC.md

 #### Parsing:
-We will model the trees into a class, `Tree`, with the fields of `height`, `left_neighbor`, `right_neighbor`, `up_neighbor` `down_neighbor`, `visible`.
+We will model the trees into a class, `Tree`, with the fields of `height`, `left_neighbor`, `right_neighbor`, `up_neighbor` `down_neighbor`.
 The left/right/up/down will point to the `Tree` objects.

-To create these models, we will parse the information twice.
+To create these models, we will do our parsing in two passes.
 The first time will be to create a list of lists of `Tree`s.
 This pass will add in the `height` field, but leave the others empty.
 The key to the map will be the row number (ex 1, 2, 3) and the value will be a list of the trees in that row.